Equilend/1source-codegen-client-api/docs/LoansApi.md

 stage_auth.setAccessToken("YOUR ACCESS TOKEN");

 LoansApi apiInstance = new LoansApi();
-LoanProposalCancelPending body = new LoanProposalCancelPending(); // LoanProposalCancelPending | Reason for canceling a pending loan
+LoanCancelPendingErrorResponse body = new LoanCancelPendingErrorResponse(); // LoanCancelPendingErrorResponse | Reason for canceling a pending loan
 String loanId = "loanId_example"; // String | The unique identifier of a loan
 try {
     LedgerResponse result = apiInstance.ledgerLoansLoanIdCancelpendingPost(body, loanId);